sowjuu/projectfrt/README.md

-# ✨ coiffeur a beauty  ✨
+# ✨ Coiffeur a Beauty  ✨

 This is a web based application developed for health related  based website in india